All agents

 Cursor

-• Most features require an internet connection
+• All AI features require an internet connection — no offline mode

 GitHub Copilot